 This was to try and make the shape look better, and because I was wearing scarves and big winter coats and didn’t want my hair getting tangled and frizzy.
 But each time I’d do this, I’d also pull any knots or tangles out of my hair too.
 After a few months of doing this several times a day, I ended up completely pulling the pattern out of my hair!

 I’m going to go into all of the details in an upcoming blog post.
-But I was in safe hands, and was absolutely thrilled with the results and love the shape, length, cut and whole experience!
+But I was absolutely thrilled with the results and love the shape, length, cut and whole experience!
 As you can see from the photos, the shape is amazing!
 Check out my full wash day routine for maximum volume on YouTube, with all the products and techniques I used for these results.

 3 Years – Healthy, Defined, Frizz-Free Curls in Great Shape!